aymenhafeez/aymenhafeez.github.io/_posts/2022-09-07-nvim-grammar-checking.md

 ```

 Here, `on_attach` is a function which can be used to provide settings and
-mappings that can be called specifically when an LSP client attaches to
+mappings that can be called specifically when a language server attaches to
 a buffer.
 The specifics of this go a bit beyond the scope of this post, so I may
 go more into the details in a separate post about how I have LSP and nvim-cmp
 setup.
 I find the spell-checking provided by grammar-guard really annoying as it